 The disclosures in this report are not required to be audited by an external auditor.
-However, the disclosures have been prepared on a basis consistent with information lodged to APRA that is subject to review by an external auditor.
+However, the disclosures have been prepared on a basis consistent with information lodged to APRA.
+This information is subject to an annual review by an external auditor at Macquarie's year end, being 31 March 2010.